Dr Mariana Pinto da Costa

 Mariana was president of the European Federation of Psychiatric Trainees (EFPT), Chair of the Early Career Psychiatrists Committee of the European Psychiatric Association, and Vice-President of the Portuguese Association of Researchers and Students in the United Kingdom (PARSUK).
 She is the Chair of the Early Career Psychiatrists Section of the World Psychiatric Association.

-She is currently a member of the Executive of the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) South London, and a member of the R&D panel of adult mental health services at South London and Maudsley NHS Trust.
+She is currently the Champion for Culture, Equality, Diversity and Inclusion at the National Institute for Health and Care Research (NIHR) Maudsley Biomedical Research Centre, a member of the Executive of the NIHR Applied Research Collaboration (ARC) South London, and a member of the R&D panel of adult mental health services at South London and Maudsley NHS Foundation Trust.
 She is the Academic Lead of the Digital Psychiatry Special Interest Group of the Royal College of Psychiatrists.

 She is a frequent reviewer for several journals and funding bodies (including the NIHR, MRC and ESRC).
 She is a member of the London Advisory Committee of the NIHR Research for Patient Benefit, and she is part of the Editorial Board of the British Journal of Psychiatry, Psychiatric Services and Plos One.
 Her work has been featured in BMJ News and in the media.